ibuttimer/tidder/app/src/main/assets/help.md

 A list of posts from the Subreddit Follow list are displayed on the New Posts tab.
 The Post Source Listing may be changed in Settings.

-The Full application version allows the user to pin posts, and these may be viewed on the Pinned tab.
+The FreeMax and Full application versions allow the user to pin posts, and these may be viewed on the Pinned tab.

 ### New tab
 * Tap on a post to view the post content.